Joe-Kimani-21/Week3_Project/README.md

 Lack of enough content to include in the project, although the project objectives were met.
 Diversify my content with time.
-Limited exposure in development hence designed a basic HTML, CSS web page and js .
+Limited exposure in development hence designed a basic HTML, CSS web page and basic js .
-With the continued software development training, i intend to diversify on the layouts and general design.
+With the continued software development training, i intend to diversify on the layouts and general usability.

 <a name="Technologies"></a>
 ## Technologies